 Really.
 It’s free, with very few limitations.
 This means you get a robust, clean, and natively integrated enterprise-level tagging solution at no additional cost.

-And if you’d like the additional security of a 99%+ uptime SLA, an unlimited number of concurrent workspaces, enhanced SDK integrations and tag templates, and/or best in class support and service from Google and its certified partners, Google Tag Manager 360 can be bundled for free with your Google Analytics 360 purchase through a Google Analytics Certified Partner. [insert link to contact us form here]
+And if you’d like the additional security of a 99%+ uptime SLA, an unlimited number of concurrent workspaces, enhanced SDK integrations and tag templates, and/or best in class support and service from Google and its certified partners, Google Tag Manager 360 can be bundled for free with your Google Analytics 360 purchase through a Google Analytics Certified Partner.
+(To learn more about working with Delve, contact us!)

 Free, free, and free.
 If cost is a concern, you can’t beat that.